-491. Plaintiffs, individually and on behalf of the Nationwide Classes seek: (i) an injunction requiring OpenAI to revise its privacy policy to include reasonable protections for children and Minors User Subclass, to fully disclose all information required under CalOPPA and COPPA, and to delete all information previously collected in violation of these laws; (ii) an injunction requiring OpenAI to revise its privacy policy to fully disclose all information required under CCPA, and to delete all information previously collected in violation of these laws; (iii) relief under CCPA, and to delete all information previously collected in violation of these laws; (iii) relief under Cal.
-Bus. & Prof. Code § 17200, et seq., including, but not limited to, restitution to Plaintiffs and other members of the Nationwide Classes of money or property Defendants acquired by means of their unlawful business practices; and, as a result of bringing this action to vindicate and enforce an important right affecting the public interest, (iv) reasonable attorney's fees (pursuant to Cal.
+392. Plaintiffs, individually and on behalf of the Nationwide Classes seek: (i) an injunction requiring OpenAI to revise its privacy policy to fully disclose all information required under CCPA, and to delete all information previously collected in violation of these laws; (ii) relief under Cal.
+Bus. & Prof. Code § 17200, et seq., including, but not limited to, restitution to Plaintiffs and other members of the Nationwide Classes of money or property Defendants acquired by means of their unlawful business practices; and, as a result of bringing this action to vindicate and enforce an important right affecting the public interest, (iii) reasonable attorney's fees (pursuant to Cal.
 Code of Civ.
 P. § 1021.5).

-492. Defendants' unlawful actions in violation of the UCL have caused and are likely to cause substantial injury to consumers that consumers cannot reasonably avoid themselves and that is not outweighed by countervailing benefits to consumers or competition.
+393. Defendants' unlawful actions in violation of the UCL have caused and are likely to cause substantial injury to consumers that consumers cannot reasonably avoid themselves and that is not outweighed by countervailing benefits to consumers or competition.

-493. As a direct and proximate result of Defendants' misconduct, Plaintiffs and Nationwide Classes Members had their private communications containing information related to their sensitive and confidential Private Information intercepted, disclosed, and used by third parties, including but not limited to each Defendant.
+394. As a direct and proximate result of Defendants' misconduct, Plaintiffs and Nationwide Classes Members had their private communications containing information related to their sensitive and confidential Private Information intercepted, disclosed, and used by third parties, including but not limited to each Defendant.

-494. As a result of Defendants' unlawful conduct, Plaintiffs and Nationwide Classes Members suffered an injury, including violation to their rights of privacy, loss of value and privacy of their Private Information, loss of control over their sensitive personal information, and suffered embarrassment and emotional distress as a result of this unauthorized scraping, interception, sharing, and misuse of information.
+395. As a result of Defendants' unlawful conduct, Plaintiffs and Nationwide Classes Members suffered an injury, including violation to their rights of privacy, loss of value and privacy of their Private Information, loss of control over their sensitive personal information, and suffered embarrassment and emotional distress as a result of this unauthorized scraping, interception, sharing, and misuse of information.